mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 In order to use this bot, you need to have an OpenAI API key.

 Pre-generated list of API keys was sent via Telegram Group with Yandex Workshop team.

+[!Caution]
+> Each generated text message or image costs real money, so please be careful with your API key.
+> All costs are cover by me.
+My account has configured limits, but still please take the fact into consideration.
+> Just text is very cheap, images however are not.
+For now, please don't try to generate more than 10 images per user per day.
+> Regarding the text, I doubt that without some automation scripts you can consume more than a few dollars a month.
+> And of course, please don't share your API key with anyone.

+[!TIP]

 ### Telegram Bot Token